 Let’s start our list!
 School is out in just a week or so for most public schools in the area.
 Below are some ideas of inexpensive summer activities for kids (and some for adults!) in the Wichita area.
 (I’ll update the list with links and more information as I get it.)
 If you see that I’ve missed some, please feel free to share in the comments!

-- The Wichita Parks and Rec guide will be in this Sunday’s Wichita Eagle and available HERE for download on Monday, May 9, 2011.
+- The Wichita Parks and Rec guide will be filled with fun for all ages and is available HERE for download.

 - Camping at state parks can be a real bargain.
 Many parks offer primitive camping, RV hookups, or even cabins to rent.
 Some have shelters for get-togethers.
 Here is a list of Kansas State Parks, and don’t forget about the Kansas Corps of Engineers reservoirs and campgrounds.